pingidentity/pingone-magiclink-sample-solution/README.md

 ### Sample Users

-This solution requires that the users entered into the mobile app exist with the following attributes:
+This solution requires that the users entered into the mobile app exist in PingOne with the following attributes:
 - Username: email address of the user.
 - MFA Enabled: true.